celery/celery/sources/userguide/tasks.txt

 =======

-`task.request` contains information and state related the currently excuting task, and must always contain the following
+`task.request` contains information and state related the currently executing task, and must always contain the following
 attributes:

 :id: The unique id of the executing task.